-It is expected that a Biology student should meet the following criteria: they should have either a GCSE in Biology with at least an A grade or a GCSE Double Award Science with at least an

-AA grade.
-However, students with AB grades in GCSE Double Award Science may be considered once the individual science performances in Mock Examinations and CAT Tests are considered.
+It is expected that a Biology student should meet the following criteria: they should have either a GCSE in Biology with at least a B grade or GCSE Double Award Science with at least an AA grade.
+However, students with AB grades in GCSE Double Award Science may be considered.